daattali/beautiful-jekyll/2020-ResearchExchanges.md

 You will also need to provide a separate:

-* Budget and justification.
-List the requested amount and justification for the following categories: meals and incidentals, lodging, travel, and materials and supplies.
+* **Budget and Justification.** List the requested amount and describe the justification for the following categories: meals and incidentals, lodging, travel, and materials and supplies.
+The maximum should not exceed $3000.
 Please ensure that the amount requested in each category is less than maximum allowable government rates (see instructions for "Budget calculations" below).

 Awards will be distributed to the successful applicant as a stipend based on their proposed budget.
 The research exchange must occur between March 2020 and March 2021.

 We understand that certain individuals may have special circumstances that may make it difficultfor them to travel (e.g. pregnancy, young children, disability).
-If you have special circumstances, please email us at evolvingseas@gmail.comto determine if there is another way you can apply for support for your professional development.
+If you have special circumstances, please email us at evolvingseas@gmail.com to determine if there is another way you can apply for support for your professional development.

 #### Budget calculations

+In the application, we ask that you report the maximum allowable government rates in addtion to your requested stipend amounts in the four categories (and in addition to the written justification).
 Please see the application for the specific format for stipend requests.

-Applicants may request up to a $3000 stipend, split among the following categories: meals and incidentals, lodging, travel, and materials and supplies.
-Requests must be less than or equal to maximum allowable government rates (instructions for looking these up are described below).
-For each category, applicants may request a total amount that is less than or equal to the maximum allowable.
-You will need to enter specific rates in your application.
+For each category, requests must be less than or equal to maximum allowable government rates (instructions for looking these up are described below).

 * **Calculate the maximum allowable for lodging, meals and incidental expenses for the state you will be visiting.** Go to: https://www.gsa.gov/travel-resources.
 Enter the State and City you will be visiting.
 Select “Look up rates for Fiscal Year.”
 Choose the year you will be traveling.

 * **If you will be flying, calculate total maximum allowable for airfare.** Go to https://cpsearch.fas.gsa.gov/cpsearch/search.do.
 Choose a departure and arrival city.
 Note that not all city pairs will produce estimates, please use the closetcity pairs for your calculation.
 Click on the price listed under “Govt YCA Fare.”
 Click on Round Trip

-* **If you will be driving, please request $0.58/mile** Instructions for mileage rates
+* **If you will be driving, the maximum allowable is $0.58/mile**